 The same logic applies to cups.
 Some espresso machines come with porcelain or glass cups, but most of them don’t.
 If you’re going to buy an espresso maker, you might as well get some espresso cups to drink out of.
 Their size also ensures you’ll be able to get them under the portafilter when it’s in use.
-Regular coffee cups typically won’t fit without having to tip them sideways, which risks spilling your drink.

 In our reviews, the Mr. Coffee BVMC-ECMP1000-RB is clearly the top pick.
 This is an excellent model from a well-known manufacturer that delivers everything it promises.
-It’s fast, easy to maintain, and consistently brews good espressos, cappuccinos, and lattés with the touch of a button.
+It’s fast, easy to maintain, and consistently brews good espressos, cappuccinos, and lattes with the touch of a button.
 You’ll enjoy this machine for years to come.

 Hopefully, we’ve helped you thread the maze of the espresso machine world with these reviews.
 By the time you reach the exit, you should have a good idea of which one is best suited for you and your particular situation, which one is best for your budget, and which one will deliver the espresso you’ve been craving without all the waiting in line.

 More espresso maker buyer’s guides & top picks:

 - How good are espresso machines around the $1k mark?

 - Buyer’s guide & top picks: Espresso makers under $150

 - Buyer’s guide & top picks: Espresso makers under $100